Audience Top

 Procedures - Jazz Ensembles Top

-The Jazz Bands portion of the Alberta International Band Festival will be taking place in two separate venues in order to accommodate all of the registrants.
+The Jazz Bands portion of the Alberta International Band Festival will be taking place at the Polaris Centre for the Performing Arts.
+The address is 261051 Wagon Wheel View #8.

-Buses will be able to drop off groups off in front of the Ironwood Grill.
+Buses will be able to drop off groups off in front of Polaris Centre.

 To double-check what equipment is provided in the Warm-Up space, the Performance Area, and the Clinic Room, please refer to our Equipment List.